mperham/queso/README.markdown

 Current Limitations
 -------------------

-* AS does not support joins; you can only query on columns in the target table.
+* does not support joins; you can only query on columns in the target table.
-* AS relies on the Engine feature of Rails 2.3 so it will not work on 2.2 or earlier.
+* relies on the Engine feature of Rails 2.3 so it will not work on 2.2 or earlier.

 Thanks
 ------

-The development of Adhoc Search is sponsored by [OneSpot](http://www.onespot.com).
+The development of Inquiry is sponsored by [OneSpot](http://www.onespot.com).

 Credits